Numerical simulations of density perturbation and gravitational wave production from cosmological first-order phase transition: PBHs FROM PTs

 During the PT, asynchronous vacuum tunneling results in regions within each Hubble-sized volume where the false vacuum decay is delayed.
 In an expanding universe, while the radiation energy density decreases, the vacuum energy remains constant.
 This delay in false vacuum decay increases the local energy density in these regions.
 During the intermediate to late stages of a FOPT, density perturbations on the Hubble scale cross the horizon, leading to significant fluctuations with

 where $\rho_{inside}$ and $\rho_{outside}$ represent the energy densities inside and outside the delayed decay region, respectively.
 If this overdensity exceeds the threshold $\delta_c$, the Hubble patch collapses into a PBH~\cite{Musco:2004ak,Harada:2013epa}.
-The numerical simulations suggest that the value of threshold is within the range of 0.40 to 0.67~\cite{Musco:2018rwt,Escriva:2019phb}, in this work, we select commonly used $\delta_c=0.45$~\cite{Jedamzik:1999am,Green:2004wb,Musco:2004ak,Musco:2012au,Harada:2015yda}.
+The numerical simulations suggest that the value of threshold is within the range of 0.40 to 0.67~\cite{Musco:2018rwt,Escriva:2019phb}.
+A recent study~\cite{Kierkla:2025vwp} points out a gauge inconsistency in certain works.
+Many studies on overdense regions in phase transitions use the flat gauge, while the threshold $\delta_c$ for PBH formation is typically calculated in the comoving gauge.
+This study suggests that the values of $\delta_c$ in these two different gauges can differ by an order of magnitude.
+However, it is worth noting that this work does not consider other contributions, especially the energy density in bubble walls may play an important role in the formation of PBHs during FOPT~\cite{Lewicki:2023ioy,Flores:2024lng,Hashino:2025fse}.
+Ref.~\cite{Carr:2026hot} suggests that this conclusion might change when the gradient energy of bubble walls is taken into account.
+Therefore, until this issue is fully resolved, we optimistically take $\delta_c = 0.45$~\cite{Jedamzik:1999am,Green:2004wb,Musco:2004ak,Musco:2012au,Harada:2015yda} and leave a more rigorous gauge-consistent analysis for future work.
 When the energy density in a Hubble volume exceeds this critical threshold, the entire mass within the Hubble horizon collapses to form a PBH, and its mass can be expressed as~\cite{Liu:2021svg,Goncalves:2024vkj}

 where $\rho_c=3H^2(t_{\text{PBH}})$ is the critical density, $\gamma \leq 1$ is a correction factor associated with the specific physical processes of gravitational collapse, $t_{\text{PBH}}$ is the PBH formation time, the Hubble volume is $V_H=\frac{4}{3}\pi H(t)^{-3}$, and the fraction of PBHs from FOPT is~\cite{Hashino:2021qoq}